inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plans.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_usage_plans` InSpec audit resource to test the properties of multiple AWS APIGateway UsagePlan.
+Use the `aws_api_gateway_usage_plans` InSpec audit resource to test the properties of multiple AWS API Gateway usage plans.
+A usage plan sets a target for the throttling and quota limits on individual client API keys.

-For additional information, including details on parameters and properties, see the [AWS documentation on AWS APIGateway UsagePlan](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-usageplan.html).
+For additional information, including parameters and properties, see the [AWS documentation on AWS APIGateway UsagePlan](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-usageplan.html).

 ## Installation